SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cylance.md

 ### Device

-The **Cylance - Device Dashboard** provides insights into the devices on your network that receive in threats.
+The **Cylance - Device** dashboard provides insights into the devices on your network that receive in threats.
 Dashboard panels provide information on unique device names, IP addresses, MAC addresses, users, hosts, operating systems, event names, and event trends.

 Use this dashboard to:
 * Analyze devices under protection by Cylance agent.